Partnerships and cooperation for ecosystem conservation, management, and good aquatic stewardship

 Since 2006, the University has hosted the Australian Rivers Institute, with staff and students engaged in river, catchment and coastal research and training.
 Griffith is also a founding partner of the International Water Centre and is host to the Sustainable Water Future Programme, a new global science initiative established under Future Earth.

-Through the work on these institutes and centres, Griffith works directly with industry (through both research and engagement activities) to maintain and extend existing ecosystems and their biodiversity, of both plants and animals, especially ecosystems under threat.
+Through the work on these institutes and centres, Griffith cooperates with local, regional, national and global governments on water security and works directly with industry (through both research and engagement activities) to not only maintain and extend existing ecosystems and their biodiversity, of both plants and animals, especially ecosystems under threat, but also on technologies and practices that enable marine industry to minimise or prevent damage to aquatic ecosystems.
 Our research and engagement partners include government, water utilities, marine and freshwater industries and conservation bodies, as well as aquaculture, agriculture and tourism providers.
 Through our work we develop and support programmes and incentives that encourage and maintain good aquatic stewardship practices.

 Australian Rivers Institute (ARI)